 This course is a continuation of MAT 171 particularly appropriate for students continuing onto Calculus III or studying Engineering.
 Topics include algebraic and transcendental functions, techniques of integration, area, volume, applications to the physical, biological, and managerial sciences, infinite series, conic sections, and parametric equations.
-Prerequisite(s): ENG 097, if required, and MAT 171 or satisfactory performance on the College Level Mathematics Test 4 lecture hours per week 4 credit hours
+Prerequisite(s): ENG 097, if required, MAT 171 or satisfactory score on the College Level Mathematics Test 4 lecture hours per week

+4 redit hours

-▲ MAT 246 - Business Statistical Analysis
+MAT 246 - Business Statistical Analysis

 This course provides an application of statistical methods to business.
 Topics include an introduction to descriptive and inferential statistics, including measures of central tendency and dispersion, probability theory, sampling, estimations, hypothesis testing, analysis of frequencies, linear regression and correlation, time-series analysis and computer applications.
 This course is recommended as the foundation course in quantitative analysis as generally prescribed by AACSB member colleges for business administration students.
-Prerequisite(s): ENG 097, if required, and MAT 143
+Prerequisite(s): ENG 097, if required, MAT 143 4 lecture hours per week 4 credit hours